 Next, you will want to camouflage it nicely.
 Though you’ve set it out of sight, you do not want someone accidentally seeing it and realizing it as a camera.
 You could ensure that the camera is as modest and discreet as you can, or you might disguise it as a regular thing.

 People are not as inclined to see something which resembles a wall hook and detect the hidden lens, then a clear camera that is well hidden.

 As soon as you’re done installing it, then you must test it.
-You need to be certain it does detect sound or motion properly, since you do not need it failing when you actually need it.
-And do not only do this as soon as you’ve set it — test it weekly or 2 afterwards to make it still functioning.
+You need to be certain it does detect sound or motion properly since you do not need it failing when you actually need it.
+And do not only do this as soon as you’ve set it — test it weekly or 2 afterward to make it still functioning.